dmlc/dgl/examples/pytorch/gnn_explainer/README.md

 ``` python
 python explain_main.py --dataset syn1 --target_class 1 --hop 2
 ```
 Replace the dataset argument value and the target class you want to explain.
 The code will pick the first node in the specified class to explain.
 The --hop argument corresponds to the maximum hop number of the computation sub-graph.
+(For syn1 and syn2, hop=2.
+For syn3, syn4, and syn5, hop=4.)

 Notice
 ----------------------
-Because DGL does not support masked adjacency matrix as an input for the forward function of a module.
+Because DGL does not support masked adjacency matrix as an input to the forward function of a module.
 To use this Explainer, you need to add an edge_weight as the **edge mask** argument to your forward function just like the dummy model in the models.py file.
 And you need to change your forward function whenever uses `.update_all` function.
 Please use `dgl.function.u_mul_e` to compute the src nodes' features to the edge_weights as the mask method proposed by the